Law of Thermodynamics: Definition, Process, Formula, Formulation, and Its Application

 “It is impossible for any system to undergo a process in which the system absorbs heat from a reservoir at a single temperature and converts the heat entirely to mechanical work, with the system ending up in the same state as it started.”

-See also difference between depression and recession
+See also difference between dandruff and dry scalp

 Formulation in the Law of Thermodynamics II